ku-sldg/plih/_simple/5-Failure.md

 ## Definitions

-- Host Language - The language used to implement tools for another language.
-- Domain Specific Language - The new language for which we're building tools.
 - Static - Before execution
 - Dynamic - During execution
 - Well-typed - An expression is well-typed if its type can be calculated